innovation

 cruelty free

-in materials, eetteri studio is committed to the best. in some applications this means synthetic, in others organic. the decision is made separately for each product, taking into account the intended use and comfort factors, as well as the ethical weight attached to the material
+material wise, eetteri studio is committed to the best. in some applications this means synthetic, in others organic. the decision is made separately for each product, taking into account the intended use and comfort factors, as well as the ethical weight attached to the material

 while all productions have an environmental impact, animal-derived materials are only considered in cases where there are no functionally equivalent alternatives available. although wool, silk and leather all have special properties, other materials can achieve equally good or even better results